 Interview with Alexandra D’Sa – cast member of new play SILENCE exploring Partition

-Words by Swetha Charles
+Words & INTERVIEW by Swetha Charles

 SILENCE, the new play from Tara Theatre, brings personal testimonies from Partition to life on stage – to break the silence.
 Swetha Charles interviews cast member Alexandra D’sa about her relationship to Partition and her thoughts on the play.